-• 31.
-General Qualifications of Candidates for Elective Office - Generally; Certifications and Acknowledgments.

-A. General Qualifications.
-Each candidate who desires to run for the elective Cherokee Nation office of Principal Chief, Deputy Principal Chief or Council Member shall meet the following general eligibility requirements consistent with the Constitution of the Cherokee Nation, Article V, Section 3, Article VI, Sections 2 and 3, and Article IX, Sections 1 and 2:

-1. The candidate shall be a citizen of the Cherokee Nation, in accordance with Article III of the Constitution of the Cherokee Nation and shall be a member by blood of the Cherokee Nation.

-2. The candidate shall not have been convicted of or have pled guilty or no defense to a felony charge under the laws of the United States of America, or of any state, territory or possession thereof, or convicted of a crime in any Tribal Court of any Federally recognized Indian Tribe that would be considered a felony in State or Federal Court, unless such person has received a pardon from an authorized official of the jurisdiction in which the candidate was convicted or pled guilty or no defense to said felony charge; provided that for purposes of this Section, a deferred sentence and/or an expungement of a felony record shall not constitute a pardon or affect or erase the existence of a felony conviction, a guilty plea to a felony charge, or a plea of no defense to a felony charge.

-1 The candidate shall not hold any office of honor, profit or trust in any other tribe of Indians, either elective or appointive, if elected to the Cherokee Nation office which he or she is seeking.

-B. Prerequisites for Filing.
-In addition to the general eligibility qualifications set forth in Sub-Section A herein, a candidate must not be in violation of any of the following at the time of filing:

-1. The candidate shall not be an employee of the Cherokee Nation, including any corporation, agency or other entity which is at least fifty-one percent owned by the Cherokee Nation, as of the date of filing or at any time thereafter if elected until after \diamond .1 I: "; provided, that an incumbent serving in an elective office shall not be deemed to be an employee for purposes of this Section.

-2. The candidate may not file to run for an office if he or she has already filed to run for another office in the same election, unless the prior filing is withdrawn.
+- ♦ 31.
+General Qualifications of Candidates for Elective Office Generally; Certifications and Acknowledgments. - A. General Qualifications.
+Each candidate who desires to run for the elective Cherokee Nation office of Principal Chief, Deputy Principal Chief or Council Member shall meet the following general eligibility requirements consistent with the Constitution of the Cherokee Nation, Article V, Section 3, Article VI, Sections 2 and 3, and Article IX, Sections 1 and 2: - I. The candidate shall be a citizen of the Cherokee Nation, in accordance with Article III of the Constitution of the Cherokee Nation and shall be a member by blood of the Cherokee Nation. - 2.
+The candidate shall have been born within the boundaries of the United States of America, its territories or possessions. - 3.
+The candidate shall not have been convicted of or have pled guilty or no defense to a felony charge under the laws of the United States of America, or of any state, territory or possession thereof, or of a federally recognized Indian tribe, unless such person has received a pardon from an authorized official of the jurisdiction in which the candidate was convicted or pled guilty or no defense to said felony charge; provided that for purposes of this Section, a deferred sentence and/or an expungement of a felony record shall not constitute a pardon or affect or erase the existence of a felony conviction, a guilty plea to a felony charge, or a plea of no defense to a felony charge. - 4.
+The candidate shall not hold any office of honor, profit or trust in any other tribe of Indians, either elective or appointive, if elected to the Cherokee Nation office which he or she is seeking. - B. Prerequisites for Filing.
+In addition to the general eligibility qualifications set forth in Sub-Section A herein, a candidate must not be in violation of any of the following at the time of filing: - 1.
+The candidate shall not be an employee of the Cherokee Nation, including any corporation, agency or other entity which is at least fifty-one percent owned by the Cherokee Nation, as of the date of filing or at any time thereafter until after the election and certification of election results; provided, that an incumbent serving in an elective officer shall not be deemed to be an employee for purposes of this Section. - 2.
+The candidate shall not have served as a member of the Cherokee Nation Election Commission within the two year period preceding the primary election date. - 3.
+The candidate may not file to run for an office if he or she has already filed to run for another office in the same election, unless the prior filing is withdrawn.

-C. Other Qualifications.
-In addition to the requirements set forth in this Section, each candidate shall meet any other applicable requirements as set forth in the Constitution of the Cherokee Nation and this Chapter.
+- C. Other Qualifications.
+In addition to the requirements set forth in this Section, each candidate shall meet any other applicable requirements as set forth in the Constitution of the Cherokee Nation and this Chapter. - ♦ 32.

-♦ 32.
 Special Qualifications for Principal Chief and Deputy Principal Chief.